datacommonsorg/docsite/custom_dc/manage_repo.md

 Note: If you are working on a large-scale customization, we recommend that you use a version control system to manage your code.
 We provide procedures for Github, and assume the following:
 - You have a Github account and project.
-- You have created a fork off the main Data Commons `website` repo (https://github.com/datacommonsorg/website) and a remote that points to it.
+- You have created a fork off the main Data Commons `website` repo (https://github.com/datacommonsorg/website) and a remote that points to it, and that you will push to that fork.
-- You have already cloned the main Data Commons `website`, as described in the [Quickstart](quickstart.md), and the `origin` remote is pointing to it.

 ### Sync a local workspace to the stable release